chahero/VirtualSlidingQWERTY/README.md

 # VirtualSlidingQWERTY
 Hi!

-This repository is for share our source code for a research called as "Virtual Sliding QWERTY" published in Applied Ergonomics journal.
+This repository is to share our source code for a research called as "Virtual Sliding QWERTY" published in Applied Ergonomics journal.

 Almost researches published in Ergonomics/Human factors research areas have not share their source codes of their prototype.
 It makes difficult for researchers to compare performances like usability between the researches.